what does it take to be an apprentice?

 How does tuition work?

 PEAC covers tuition for enrolled apprentices.
 You are responsible for purchasing your own text books.
-Buying used text books from prior apprentices is a great way to keep costs low.

 What curriculum is taught in the classroom?

 PEAC uses a nationally recognized curriculum for electrical instruction, the NCCER Electrical program.
+This curriculum is also supplemented with other industry texts.

 Does my classroom training count for my Apprentice/Trainee card renewal?